stgeorges/terrainShadingMask/README.md

+# Installation
+No installation is required.
+One just needs to search into the ```objFiles``` folder if one is looking for a geometric representation of the mask, or into the ```horFiles``` folder for textual representation of the mask.
+Both folders contain ```0_terrain_shading_masks_download_links.tsv``` files which can be used to more easily search the masks according to a certain continent and country.

 # Additional info

 All .obj and .hor files are created with the use of Grasshopper 'Terrain shading mask' and 'Horizon Angles' components which are part of the [Ladybug](https://github.com/stgeorges/ladybug) project.
 Free and open source environmental plugin.
 Ladybug is licensed under the GPL-3.0+ license: http://spdx.org/licenses/GPL-3.0+.